 About Nea Kavala Refugee Camp

 Nea Kavala refugee camp, is an official camp situated about an hour from Thessaloniki.
-The camp consists of 756 residents, whereas almost half are Afghans (49 %), 19 % are Syrians and 10% Iraqi.
-Many have been relocated from the islands and now live in tiny isoboxes or tents unfit for winter.
+The camp consists of over 1200 residents, whereas half are Afghans (50 %), 28 % are Syrians and 7 % Iraqi.
+Many have been relocated from the islands and now live in tiny isoboxes or Rubb Halls, emergency tents that can fit a large number of people.
 Almost 40 % of the residents are children, 20 % are women, and 40 % men.

 Activities in the refugee camp

 Due to the situation of Covid-19, changes to the activities might occur.
 We always ensure infection prevention by following various infection control measures, in accordance with the guidelines of the Greek authorities.

 Towards the end of December 2019 we opened a Drop Centre in the middle of Nea Kavala camp.
 Our new Drop Centre used to be a Drop Shop, and the space has been renovated by volunteers and coordinators.
 The Drop Centre provides a social arena where one can meet for coffee, tea and a chat.

 We offer computer classes at beginners’ level and are in the process of re-offering intermediate levels as well.